 Another important example is the visualisation of angles (Figure 7).
 A pair of intersecting lines (or 3 points) gives rise to several angles.
-To choose between them you can use the Anchor command repeatedly at any time, possibly followed by mouse scrolls.
+To choose between them you can use the Anchor command repeatedly at any time, possibly followed by scrolling mouse-wheel.